The Situation: Gaetz Goes Down

 The New York Times translated this verbiage into plain English—and math:

-Matt Gaetz told people close to him that he concluded after conversations with senators and their staffs that there were at least four Republican senators who were implacably opposed to his nomination: Lisa Murkowski of Alaska, Susan Collins of Maine, Mitch McConnell of Kentucky and John Curtis of Utah.
+Matt Gaetz told people close to him that he concluded after conversations with senators and their staffs that there were at least four Republican senators who were implacably opposed to his nomination: Lisa Murkowski of Alaska, Susan Collins of Maine, Mitch McConnell of Kentucky, and John Curtis of Utah.

 It is way too soon to pronounce that some coalition of the vertebrates has emerged.
-Let’s see first how the Implacable Four respond to the three other monumentally unacceptable nominees: Tulsi Gabbard, Robert F. Kennedy, Jr., and Pete Hegseth.
+Let’s see first how the Implacable Four respond to the three other monumentally unacceptable nominees: Tulsi Gabbard, Robert F. Kennedy Jr., and Pete Hegseth.

 It is not too soon, however, to declare that establishing early that the Senate has some limit is valuable.

 It’s also a win for the notion that sexual misconduct still matters—at least sometimes and at some degree of extremity.
 Again, how much it matters very much remains to be seen.
 Is Gaetz unacceptable because he allegedly paid for sex?
 Because that sex was with a minor?
 Or both—with drugs involved?
 And is Hegseth, whom police merely investigated for possibly raping an adult woman, thus in the clear from the point of view of the Implacable Four?
 Or is he now in trouble too?
 And of course, as long as Trump remains atop the administration, it will always have more than its share of sexual assault allegations.
-Still, a week ago we had to wonder whether being investigated by the Department of Justice for sex trafficking a minor disqualified a man from running the department.
-Now we don’t.
+Still, a week ago I had to wonder whether being investigated by the Department of Justice for sex trafficking a minor disqualified a man from running the department.
+Now I don’t.
 And that’s good.

 And finally, Gaetz’s withdrawal is a win for the proposition, which is also important to establish early, that President-elect Trump—for all of his own rhetoric and that of the resistance to him—does not, in fact, wield dictatorial powers and is subject to constitutional constraints.

 Do not believe for a minute that the Gaetz nomination was a kind of feint, an effort to distract the public so that some other person will glide into the office.
 Trump wanted Gaetz to be his attorney general.
 And he didn’t get him.
 And he didn’t get him because at least four Republicans said no. It’s not much, but it’s a start.
-And right now, we should take wins where we can.
+And right now, I should take wins where I can.